Rosemary J. Beless

 Rosemary has extensive experience in the preparation of mineral title opinions for acquisition, financing, mining and exploration, and division order purposes.
 She has participated in a number of major acquisitions of mining properties in Utah and Wyoming.

 Rosemary has represented both hard-rock and coal mining companies on Mine Safety and Health Act compliance issues.
-She has also represented hard-rock and coal mining companies regarding notices of violation, permitting, and bonding issues before the Utah Division and Board of Oil, Gas and Mining.
-She has extensive experience with the Utah Mined Land Reclamation Act and has successfully defended an owner mining company from the reclamation obligations of the operator mining company under the Act.
+She has also represented hard-rock and coal mining companies about notices of violation, permitting, and bonding issues before the Utah Division and Board of Oil, Gas and Mining.
+She has extensive experience with the Utah Mined Land Reclamation Act and has successfully defended an owner mining company from the reclamation obligations of the operator mining company under the act.

 OIL AND GAS LAW

-Rosemary has successfully litigated a case regarding title to tar sands properties in Uintah County, Utah.
+Rosemary has successfully litigated a case about title to tar sands properties in Uintah County, Utah.
 Rosemary also represented the prevailing parties in the landmark case of Cowling v.
-Board of Oil, Gas & Mining, 830 P.2d 220 (Utah 1991), before the Utah Supreme Court.
+Board of Oil, Gas & Mining, 830 P.2d 220 (Utah 1991) before the Utah Supreme Court.
 In Cowling, the court first defined the issue of where the law of capture ends and the law of correlative rights begins in the State of Utah and held that a pooling order could be retroactive only to the date of its applicable spacing order, absent special circumstances.

 Rosemary has represented a variety of landowners and oil and gas producers on issues of title, spacing, pooling, enhanced recovery with injection of water and CO2, and royalty valuation in state and federal court and before the U.S. Bureau of Land Management, the Interior Board of Land Appeals, the Utah Board and Division of Oil, Gas & Mining, and the Utah Board and Division of State Lands.